 In a previous posting, the first contact between NATO and Soviet troops in West Germany was briefly touched upon.
 KGB-trained saboteurs charged with destroying the NATO E-3A Sentry aircraft based at at Gielenkirchen Air Base began their effort at 0100.
 The initial wave of Spetsnaz raids, and saboteur attacks behind the lines was not set to commence until 0130, however.
 They encountered alert NATO security troops almost immediately and after a furious firefight were all either killed or wounded.

-The premature attack gave NATO valuable time to get the warning out and bring security to a higher state of alert before the initial wave of attacks began a short time later.
-Some sites which may not have been ready were.
+The premature attack gave NATO valuable time to get the warning out and bring its security troops to a higher state of alert before the rest of the attacks began a short time later.
+Some sites which may not have been ready otherwise were.
 In other cases, the additional time gained made little difference to the end results.
-In any event, it did not matter in the larger scheme of things.
+In any event, it did not matter greatly in the great scheme of things.

 The war that millions of soldiers, politicians, and civilians around the world had been tensely awaiting had arrived.
 Even if very few people were aware of it at the moment.
 By the time dawn broke over Western Europe the rest of the world would be fully aware that the Third World War was now underway.